Deepayan03/Chat-Application/README.md

 - React.js: A JavaScript library for building the user interface.
 - Node.js: A runtime environment for executing JavaScript on the server.
 - Socket.io: A library for enabling real-time, bidirectional communication between clients and the server.
-- Cloudinary: For storing storing images
+- Cloudinary: A cloud service for storing media.
+- ChakraUI: A component library.
 ## Setup

 1. Clone the repository: